feliperamos88/Dreamvortex/README.md

 ### All of the following commands should be executed from the server directory

-To install all the packages on both the fron-tend and back-end side, run:
+To install all the packages on both the frontend and backend, run:

 ```shell
 $ node run setup